santanusetu/Personal-Utility-Commands/README.md

 * git stash pop
 (In the case of conflict, they will stay in stash so you can start over if needed)

+Remove all stashed files at once
+* git stash clear

 ------------

 #### Git delete unpushed git commits